opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Working-with-Vision.md

-1. Save the file to the **\<Configuration Directory\>\\OpConxps\\SAM\\** folder on your OpCon server when you receive your license file from [SMA     Technologies]{.GeneralCompanyName}.
+1. Save the file to the **\<Configuration Directory\>\\OpConxps\\SAM\\** folder on your OpCon server when you receive your license file from SMA Technologies.
 SAM will automatically pick up this new file within 6 hours.
 2. *(Optional)* Stop and restart the **SMA OpCon Service Manager** in your **Windows Services** tool to pick up the